If you’re planning to build your own home instead of buying one, you may want to consider a self-build mortgage instead of a conventional mortgage.

 Who can get a self-build mortgage?

-The qualifying requirements will differ between lenders, but most will specify whether the completed house can be used for residential or commercial purposes.
+The qualifying requirements differ between lenders, but most will specify whether the completed house can be used for residential or commercial purposes.

 How to get a self-build mortgage

-Make sure you have a detailed map of the site, clear floorplans and a rundown of how your anticipated budget will be spent.
+You should put together detailed projections of costs and timeframes, along with risk assessments and contingency plans.
+Make sure you have a map of the site, floorplans and a rundown of how your budget will be spent.

 Some lenders may insist you use conventional materials, as this helps facilitate the valuation once the project is complete.